 Photograph - Photography

-PLEASE NOTE: The FAA watermark in the lower right does not appear in the final image.
+PLEASE NOTE: The watermark in the lower right does not appear in the final image.

 A bright red Vermont barn lit by the sunset on the banks of the Connecticut River.